 - Bring a lunch, along with water and snacks.

 - Bring insect repellent and sunscreen.

 - Participants should have previously completed Basic Plant ID (W010) or have previous experience with plant identification

-- Participants must have access to the internet and know how to use a web browser (ex: Chrome, Safari, Internet Explorer)
+- Participants must have access to the internet via a computer or mobile device

 - A unique email address for each participant is required at registration.